• Menu

 Phrase options: “put on”, “put it on”, “put on that”, “put on (body part)”

 crafts: “put” glue on the paper, “put” the shape onto the picture, “put” the glitter on, “put” the craft on the wall when it’s finished.
 Every step of a craft you’re putting something somewhere.
 Take advantage and get lots of trials!
+This no prep snowman craft features targets for artic and language.
+It’s available in my TpT store!

 play food: Melissa and Doug toys has a ton of variations of toys that have “embellishments”.
 Icing on a doughnut, candles onto a cake, etc. While playing “put” the pieces on each toy.
 I also have this great set of cupcakes whose icing comes off.
 I got it at CVS for $5!
 (The icing is a pain the the butt to get off, so kids ALWAYS need to request help.)